miestrode/bigbrain/README.md

 # `bigbrain` logic circuit optimizer

 Given a set of logic functions, in the form of tables, `bigbrain` is a program for creating an optimized circuit fitting the tables.
-It requires the [CBC Linear Programming solver](https://github.com/coin-or/Cbc?tab=readme-ov-file#binaries).
+It requires the [CBC solver](https://github.com/coin-or/Cbc?tab=readme-ov-file#binaries).

 ## How does it work?